 The role of UKRI

-UKRI has a role in convening other funders and stakeholders to consider actions that will encourage culture change to address the systemic pressures noted above, and so improve integrity in research.
+UKRI convenes other funders and stakeholders to consider actions that will encourage culture change to address the systemic pressures noted above, and so improve integrity in research.
 We are developing an evidence base to inform the ways in which UKRI and other stakeholders can support research integrity.

 We will continue working across UKRI to improve and develop our own policies and processes, for example the use of the Résumé for Researchers narrative CV format in grant applications.

 In 2018, the Commons Science and Technology Committee published its report of an inquiry into research integrity (PDF, 1.2MB).
 A key recommendation was that UKRI set up a national research integrity committee.
 The government and UKRI responded to the Commons Committee report and following wide engagement with the sector we are now establishing the UK Committee on Research Integrity (UK CORI) as a free-standing committee for three years.